morganstanley/SilverKing/Quick-Start-Guide.md

 ```

 ## Building SilverKing on AWS
-You may also build SilverKing on AWS using simplified build scripts for both Amazon-Linux and Ubuntu.
+You may also build SilverKing on AWS using simplified build scripts for both Amazon Linux and Ubuntu.

-### Amazon-Linux
+### Amazon Linux
 ```ksh
 sudo yum -y install git ksh
 cd ~